penguintutor/lc-building/README.md

     sudo apt install python3.12-venv
     sudo apt install libxcb-cursor0

-On systems you may also need to install pip using
+On some systems you may also need to install pip using

     sudo apt install python3-pip